Reviewed Date: 09/05/2023

-All municipalities are facing the same challenge, which is how to stretch tax dollars, grants, and other sources of funding to provide the best municipal services possible.
+All municipalities are facing a common challenge, which is how to stretch tax dollars, grants, and other sources of funding to provide the best municipal services possible.
 This is a particularly tough challenge for smaller municipalities with limited sources of funding, and for non-profit volunteer or combination fire departments.
 Personnel costs account for 85 percent to 95 percent of the operating budget in cities with fully paid public safety departments.
 Even in combination fire departments, personnel costs represent a large portion of the budget.
 Fire chiefs, city staff, and elected officials should consider the value of volunteer firefighters as a way to stretch financial resources.
 For fire departments that already have volunteer firefighters, it is important to understand the value the volunteer represents to the organization—not only in terms of their service, but in their value in offsetting certain operating costs.

 |YEAR||$ VALUE||YEAR||$ VALUE||YEAR||$ VALUE|